metapraveen/rehashed/src/posts/dose.md

 #### Oxytocin

-Oxytocin helps to create feelings of love, trust, and bonding in humans.
-When you have healthy levels of oxytocin you feel confident, calmer and full filled.
-Brain releases oxcytocin when you connect with other human
+Oxytocin helps to create feelings of love, trust, enhancing trust, empathy, and connection between individuals.
+When brain have healthy levels of oxytocin it becomes confident, calmer and full filled.

+Modern lifestyle, with less face-to-face interaction, more stress, and increased reliance on technology, can disrupt natural oxytocin levels.
 Anything that distracts our capacity to connect with other reduces the this chemical in brain.
 Connecting via social media moderately satisfies this chemical then chemical starts kicking back and starts dysfunctioning.

-What can you do to improve oxcytocin function?
+How can one improve oxcytocin function?

 - Physical touch